Our world is a shared experience, diversified by individual perspectives.

 More advanced…[Read more]

-First, some terms and concepts, to highlight the underlying binary nature of how the nervous system and brain operate.
+First, some terms and concepts, to highlight the underlying binary nature of how the nervous system and brain operate, although some of you may want to skip the details and jump into the video.

 - Our brain is a complex signal processor that evolved from simpler brains, that evolved from simple sensory and control circuits.